A Library’s Role in Reconciliation Through Letters to Santa

 A Personal Journey of Rediscovery

-Shanu’s story resonates deeply with my own journey of reconnecting with my Métis heritage.
+Shanu’s story resonates deeply with my journey of reconnecting with my Métis heritage.
 After my grandmother’s passing, my family discovered she was Métis, born in Lake Wakaw, Manitoba.
 Reconnecting with her side of the family was both moving and eye-opening, as we were thrilled to learn they had preserved their culture and language (Michif—a blend of French and Cree).
-Living in Ontario, I began studying under a local Métis Elder, attending ceremonies, powwows, and community events to better understand my grandmother’s ancestry.
-Yet, I often struggle with finding an authentic way to engage with my Métis heritage, which is why the program at Kettle and Stony Point caught my attention.
+Living in Ontario, I began studying under a local Métis Elder, attending ceremonies, powwows, and community events to understand my grandmother’s ancestry better.
+Yet, I often struggle with finding an authentic way to engage with my Métis heritage, which is why the Kettle and Stony Point program caught my attention.
 I love how it weaves together my mother’s Celtic traditions, expressed through Christmas, with meaningful Indigenous practices.

 Expanding the Circle: Libraries Supporting Indigenous Revitalization

 Shanu’s Letters to Santa program is unique yet reflects a growing trend among Canadian libraries supporting Indigenous language revitalization and the Truth and Reconciliation Commission’s (TRC) Calls to Action.
-Across the country, libraries are curating specialized collections, hosting language classes, and collaborating with Indigenous communities to preserve and promote traditional languages.
+Across the country, libraries curate specialized collections, host language classes, and collaborate with Indigenous communities to preserve and promote traditional languages.

 - Public Libraries: Many libraries partner with Indigenous groups to provide resources and spaces for language learning, blending technology with traditional teaching methods.